Pinaki82/vim-jsnippets/README.md

 ### Install Details:

-Place the script in ~/.vim/plugin & place the text doc in ~/.vim/doc and restart vim.
+Place the script in ~/.vim/plugin & place the text doc in ~/.vim/doc.
+Restart vim.

 OR